Topological realization of algebras of quasi-invariants, I (with an Appendix by M. V. Feigin and K. E. Feldman): Abstract

 \section{Abstract}

 This is the first in a series of papers, where we introduce and study topological spaces that realize the algebras of quasi-invariants of finite reflection groups.
-Our result can be viewed as a generalization of a well-known theorem of A. Borel that realizes the ring of invariant polynomials a Weyl group $W$ as a cohomology ring of the classifying space $BG$ of the associated Lie group $G$.
-In the present paper, we state our realization problem for the algebras of quasi-invariants of Weyl groups and give its solution in the rank one case (for $G = {\rm SU}(2)$).
+Our main result can be viewed as a generalization of a well-known theorem of A. Borel that realizes the ring of invariant polynomials a Weyl group $W$ as a cohomology ring of the classifying space $BG$ of the associated Lie group $G$.
+In the present paper, we state a general realization problem for the algebras of quasi-invariants of Weyl groups and give its solution in the rank one case (for $G = {\rm SU}(2)$).
 We call the resulting $G$-spaces $ F_m(G,T) $ the $m$-quasi-flag manifolds and their Borel homotopy quotients $ X_m(G,T) $ the spaces of $m$-quasi-invariants.
 We compute the equivariant $K$-theory and the equivariant (complex analytic) elliptic cohomology of these spaces and identify them with exponential and elliptic quasi-invariants of $W$.
-We also extend our construction of spaces quasi-invariants to a certain class of finite loop spaces $ \Omega B $ of homotopy type of $ \bS^3 $ originally introduced by D. L. Rector \cite{Rec71}.
+We also extend our construction of spaces quasi-invariants to `fake' Lie groups of type ${\rm SU}(2)$, a distinguished class of finite loop spaces $ \Omega B $ of homotopy type of $ \bS^3 $ introduced by Rector in \cite{Rec71}.
 We study the cochain spectra $ C^*(X_m, k) $ associated to the spaces of quasi-invariants and show that these are Gorenstein commutative ring spectra in the sense of Dwyer, Greenlees and Iyengar \cite{DGI06}.